 vastly different from how another person operates their mind and body.
 This became even more clear to me

-when I flew across the country almost ten years ago to attend three weeks of
+when I flew across the country over ten years ago to attend three weeks of

 inpatient treatment for chronic fibromyalgia pain.